Two-factor Authentication Frequently Asked Questions

 Q. What services will be affected by implementing two-factor authentication?

-A. Duo protects services that you log in through InsideEWU, including Office 365, G Suite, Canvas, Banner and Eaglenet.
+A. Duo protects services that you log in through InsideEWU, including Office 365, Google Workspace, Canvas, Banner and Eaglenet.
 Duo protection has also been added to select services like VPN.

 Q. Can I also enable 2-Step Verification for Office 365?